krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/alloc-2.png "alloc")

 But there is one major problem with that technique: We have to synchronize the object allocation if we have more than one thread that can create new objects in parallel, but this is quite costly.
-We solve this by giving each thread a portion of eden which is dedicated to only that thread.
-This portion is called **TLAB** - thread local allocation buffer.
-With this, each thread can use **bumping pointer** at its own TLAB safely and in parallel.
+We solve this by giving each thread a portion of eden dedicated to only that thread.
+This portion is called **TLAB** - thread-local allocation buffer.
+With this, each thread can use **bumping pointer** at its TLAB safely and in parallel.

 Introducing TLABs creates two more issues that the JVM needs to deal with:

 - a thread can allocate an object, but there is not enough space in its TLAB - the JVM creates a new TLAB if there is still space in eden
 - a thread can allocate a big object, so it's not optimal to use the TLAB mechanism - the JVM will use the _slow path_ of the allocation that allocates the object directly in eden

-What is important to us, is that in both these cases the JVM emits an event which can be captured by a profiler.
+What is important to us is that in both these cases, the JVM emits an event that a profiler can capture.
 That's basically how async-profiler samples allocations:

 - if the allocation of an object needed a new TLAB - we see an aqua frame for that
 - if the allocation was done outside the TLAB - we see a brown frame

-In real world systems the frequency of GC can be monitored by systems like Grafana or Zabbix.
+In real-world systems, the frequency of GC can be monitored by systems like Grafana or Zabbix.
 Here we have a synthetic application, so let's measure the allocation size differently:

 ```shell